-This section explains, through an example scenario, how the Event Message EIP can be implemented using the WSO2 ESB.
+This section explains, through an example scenario, how the Event Message EIP can be implemented using the ESB profile of WSO2 EI.
 The following topics are covered:

 Introduction to Event Message

 The Event Message EIP is used for reliable, asynchronous event notification between applications.
-For more information, see http://www.eaipatterns.com/EventMessage.html.
+For more information, refer to http://www.eaipatterns.com/EventMessage.html.

 Figure 1: Event Message EIP

-When a subject has an event to be announced, it will create an event object, wrap it in a message, and send it to a set of subscribers.
-This example scenario uses several Axis2 server instances as subscribers.
-When a message arrives in the ESB, it will be transmitted through the event mediator to each of these server instances that act as a subscriber.
+When a subject has an event to be announced, it will crate an event object, wrap it in a message, and send it to a set of subscribers.
+This example scenario depicts several Axis2 server instances as subscribers.
+When a message arrives to the ESB profile, it will be transmitted through the event mediator to each of these server instances that acts as a subscriber.

-The following diagram depicts how this example can be simulated using the ESB.
+The diagram below depicts how to simulate the example scenario using the ESB profile.